10 money mistakes anyone can make

 Your career earnings is your most likely important financial asset.

-To avoid this bad money mistake, simply develop and execute a plan to make the most of your career.
+To avoid this money mistakes, simply develop and execute a plan to make the most of your career.

 You must take care of yourself physically.
 Eat well, get plenty of rest, exercise, and enjoy life.
 Your career and its earning potential are dependent on you being able to work.